IbrahimIF/FERN/README.md

 ![Static Badge](https://img.shields.io/badge/made_with-React_+_Vite-blue)

 ##### **Description**:
-This is a very simple project that sends and receives data to my firebase database, utilising express and node.
+This is a very simple project that sends and receives data, built with React, Vite and Firebase (Firestore).
-A project utilising the FERN stack which stands for firebase, Express, React and Nodejs, this project is also using vite with FERN stack which has been deployed on vercel.
+Users can send and view data instantly from the react app with Firebase handling the backend, authentication, and real-time updates—no Express/Node.js server required.

+Deployed on vercel.

 -----